egmontmika/egmontmika.com/content/blog/how-to-cope-with-short-time-pressure.md

 So let’s have a look at the four options and find out how to cope with them, one by one.

-1. Urgent *and* important. - Do these things right away or as soon as possible.
+1. Urgent *and* important. - Settle these things right away or as soon as possible.

 2. Important, *but not* urgent. - Schedule a time when you want to do this or reserve a fixed time every day, week or month.
 Then follow that schedule.